shalomb/code-mgmt-best-practices/PITCHME.md

 ![IaC - CiCd](src/images/cicd-pipeline.png)

-- Delivery Target of multiple datacenters
+- Delivery Target of multiple environemts/datacenter
-- What are the current problems?
-- How do we organize CI/CD to deliver this?
+- How do we organize tactics for CI/CD to reach IaC?

 +++